 5. Use Interactive Signs

-If you work in a large office where clients come in person to do business, you need to set interactive signs for them.
+If you work in a large office where clients come in person to do business, you need to set up interactive indoor signage for them.
 Signs are a great way to show people directions, help them with a task, provide information, or even capture client data.
 You’ll save tons of time and money with signage so you can focus on the client’s needs.

 6. Keep the Design Simple

-Simplicity and minimalism are not just a trend anymore.
+Simplicity and minimalism are not just trendy anymore.
 It’s the way all future offices will be built to improve productivity and keep distractions to a minimum.
 Start by assessing the number and type of employees you have, the different departments, and the type of work you do.